netlify/staticgen/source/projects/gutenberg.md

 language: Rust
 license: MIT
 templates: Tera Templates
-description: An opinionated static site generator written in Rust.
+description: A fast static site generator in a single binary with everything built-in.
 ---

 Static site generator built using the modern Rust programming language.